-In Major and Minor, prior to Memorial Day, in 8U, 10U, and 12U, prior to the second weekend, the first time a base runner leaves the base early, he or she will be warned.
+In Major and Minor, prior to Memorial Day, in 8U, 10U, and 12U, prior to the second weekend, the first time a base runner leaves the base early, they will be warned.
 This will be a "Team Warning."
 The next time this base runner or any other base runner from that team leaves the base early, the offending runner will be called out.
 (The "Team Warning" is considered the first warning for all members of that team.)
-In Major and Minor, on or after Memorial Day, in 12U, 10U, and 8U, on or after the second weekend, the first time a runner leaves the base early, he or she will be called "out" without warning.
+In Major and Minor, on or after Memorial Day, in 12U, 10U, and 8U, on or after the second weekend, the first time a runner leaves the base early, they will be called "out" without warning.

 - Art.
 11. Minor, and 8U: A base runner may not steal home.
 Once on third base a runner must either be hit in, forced in via a bases loaded walk, or hit by pitch.
 The base runner cannot advance home from third base on a wild pitch, passed ball, or straight steal.
 The runner on third base can also advance home from third base if the ball goes out of play and a dead ball is called as the runner would be entitled to any base(s) resulting from the dead ball.
 Otherwise there is a "wall" on the runner on third base.
-For example, if the catcher plays on the runner trying to steal second and the ball is thrown away the runner must remain at third base since he was not played on.
-A base runner who attempts to steal home, even mistakenly, must attempt to return to 3rd-third base without being tagged out, but if the base runner crosses home plate, they will be called out. - Art.
-12. Junior: a baserunner may advance only one base on an infield hit.
+For example, if the catcher plays on the runner trying to steal second and the ball is thrown away the runner must remain at third base since they were not played on.
+A base runner who attempts to steal home, even mistakenly, must attempt to return to third base without being tagged out, but if the base runner crosses home plate, they will be called out. - Art.
+12. Rookie: A batter or baserunner may advance only one base on a hit that does not leave the infield.
+If the batted ball reaches the outfield grass on a fly, each runner and batter may attempt to advance up to two bases at his/her risk.

+Junior: a baserunner may advance only one base on an infield hit.
 The determination of an "infield hit" will be left to the umpire's discretion.

-Section 3 Base-running Awards
+Section 3 Baserunning Awards